iamosley/la/README.md

 ### Repo for code investigating the dominant non-official languages in Canada.

 Language distribution using choropleth maps can be difficult.
 Within any specific geography many languages exist and are typcially overshadowed by English and French.
-This methodology demonstrates a way to reliably identify principal "language areas" and which ones are the most dense (population per km<sup>2</sup> in a neighbourhood (for this application, Dissemination Areas).
+This methodology demonstrates a way to reliably identify principal "language areas" and which ones are the most dense (population per km<sup>2</sup> in a neighbourhood).

 ## An Example